Lapland University of Applied Sciences

-Lapland University of Applied Sciences (Finnish: Lapin Ammattikorkeakoulu), in short Lapland UAS (Finnish: Lapin AMK), is a Finnish polyethnic university located in the cities of Kemi, Tornio and Rovaniemi.
+Lapland University of Applied Sciences (Finnish: Lapin ammattikorkeakoulu), in short Lapland UAS (Finnish: Lapin AMK), is a Finnish polytechnic university located in the cities of Kemi, Tornio and Rovaniemi.
 It was founded on January 1, 2014 as a merger between Rovaniemi University of Applied Sciences and Kemi-Tornio University of Applied Sciences.
 The merger carried over all the features of the previous organizations in an expanded organization form.

 The institution has roughly 5000 students and 500 staff working on the three campuses.

 Lapland UAS has two distinct schools, the school of Northern Well-being and services, and the school of School of Arctic Natural Resources and Economy.

 History

 Kemi-Tornio University of Applied Sciences was established in 1992.
 Rovaniemi University of Applied Sciences was established in 1996.
 Together with the University of Lapland, they were and the new Lapland University of Applied Sciences is part of the Lapland University Consortium.

 Kemi and Tornio are situated in the Finnish Lapland, close to the Swedish border on the Gulf of Bothnia and Rovaniemi is situated further north and inland close to the arctic circle.